aanseacorelearn/OpenEduAnalyticsCCRPIData/README.md

-Set up for OEA with Contoso module with custom data<br/>
+Set up for OEA with Contoso SIS module with CCRPI data<br/>
 You can setup this fully functional reference architecture (which includes test data sets for basic examples of usage) in 3 steps:<br/>
 1. Open cloud shell in your Azure subscription (use ctrl+click on the button below to open in a new page)<br/>
  [![Launch Cloud Shell](https://azurecomcdn.azureedge.net/mediahandler/acomblog/media/Default/blog/launchcloudshell.png "Launch Cloud Shell")](https://shell.azure.com/bash)<br>